-The City is currently converting all City-owned streetlights to more energy efficient Light Emitting Diode (LED) fixtures.
-The LED conversion is projected to cut energy consumption from streetlights by half, reducing approximately 2 million pounds of CO2 output annually, and will directly support the City's Climate Action Plan goal of reducing greenhouse gas emissions locally by 70 percent by the year 2020.
+The City has converted all City-owned streetlights* to more energy efficient Light Emitting Diode (LED) fixtures.
+The LED conversion is projected to cut energy consumption from streetlights by half, reducing approximately 2 million pounds of CO2 output annually, and will directly support the City’s Climate Action Plan goal of reducing greenhouse gas emissions locally by 70 percent by the year 2020.

-The conversion will start in November, 2015, and will be completed by early 2016.
+The conversion started in November 2015, and was completed in 2016.
 The old lighting system used to be controlled by a photo cell at the service cabinet on the street.
 The new LED lights will all be individually controlled via a smart network that will allow remote communications for dimming, on and off times, burned out lamps, etc. During the conversion some fixtures must remain on full-time while our new network gets installed.
-Once all work is completed, the lights will no longer be on 24/7.

 Benefits of LED

 LED technology can deliver better lighting with 50 to 60 percent less energy than old high-pressure sodium lights.

 LED streetlights will provide more visibility on our streets.
 The new fixtures deliver improved vertical light distribution, reduce light trespass (both horizontally and vertically), excellent color qualities and clearer lighting on our community streets.
 They are also dark-sky compliant, reducing light pollution.

 LED lights provide better illumination, and support the principles of Crime Prevention through Environmental Design (CPTED).
 These LED lights will provide greater visibility for pedestrians, bicyclists, and drivers at night.